karolk/temple.js/README.md

 Keep your HTML pure!
 ====================

 You don't need to use additional markup in html to create a list of things.
-Some elements are by nature lists!
+Some elements are by nature lists.
 All you need to do in temple.js is create a stencil element, that will be copied as many times as necessary.

     <ul id="shopping-list" data-templ="shopping_list">